cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/digital-civil-rights-digital-integrity.md

 <a href="/img/digital-civil-rights-digital-integrity-barbapapa.jpg" target="about:blank"><img src="/img/digital-civil-rights-digital-integrity-barbapapa.jpg" alt="Barbapapa" style="max-height: 100px"></a>
 <a href="/img/digital-civil-rights-digital-integrity-barbapapa-ii.png" target="about:blank"><img src="/img/digital-civil-rights-digital-integrity-barbapapa-ii.png" alt="Barbapapa II" style="max-height: 100px"></a>[^barbapapa]

-Barbapapa's shape-shifting powers are a useful metaphor for how our "digital selves" can extend and transform in the online world.
+Barbapapa's shape-shifting powers are a useful metaphor for how our "digital selves"[^andyclarkmindexpanding] can extend and transform in the online world.
 Now, let's look at the following illustration:

 <a href="/img/digital-civil-rights-digital-integrity-barbapapa-halo.png" target="about:blank"><img src="/img/digital-civil-rights-digital-integrity-barbapapa-halo.png" alt="Barbapapa Halo" style="max-height: 100px"></a>[^barbapapa]